uqfoundation/pyina/README.md

 "launchers", and provides a common interface to the different methods of launching a MPI job.

-'pyina` is part of `pathos`, a python framework for heterogeneous computing.
+`pyina` is part of `pathos`, a python framework for heterogeneous computing.
-'pyina` is in active development, so any user feedback, bug reports, comments, or suggestions are highly appreciated.
+`pyina` is in active development, so any user feedback, bug reports, comments, or suggestions are highly appreciated.
 A list of known issues is maintained at http://trac.mystic.cacr.caltech.edu/project/pathos/query, with a public ticket list at https://github.com/uqfoundation/pyina/issues.